 Always packing a lightweight base layer is a hiking essential.
 Even in warm conditions, base layers provide protection from the sun and wind and actually help keep you cooler by keeping your skin from being exposed to prolonged sunlight.

->

-> If hiking in non-summer months, I suggest always bringing a down jacket as well.
-You might think that between the rain jacket, base layer, and the down jacket that your small daypack is starting to feel full – but when the chilly weather rolls in from the opposite valley you’ll be happy you have your proper kit.
+If hiking in non-summer months, I suggest always bringing a down jacket as well.
+You might think that between the rain jacket, base layer, and the down jacket that your small daypack is starting to feel full – but when the cold weather rolls in from the opposite valley you’ll be happy you have your proper kit.

->

-> Learn More: Best Base Layers for Hiking
+Learn More: Best Base Layers for Hiking

 |Temperature Range||Layer Type||Product Recommendation|